 How well does your manufacturing company perform in Industry 4.0?

 The final key element of Industry 4.0 in manufacturing is the introduction of robotics and autonomous machinery.
 Taking shape in many forms and sizes, manufacturers are taking advantage of advancements in the field of robotics to bolster productivity and to save costs.
 Whether that is in the automotive industry where robotics cut and welding car parts, or in the service industry where robotics are being introduced for basic customer interactions.
 Robotics are everywhere.
 Again, much as with smart factories, there is still a great degree of human oversight that needs to present.
 Which is why many are dubbing these robotic features with the more apt name: “co-botics”.
-The skill level of workforce in managing these emerging technologies will play a huge part in how well your manufacturing firm performs in Industry 4.0.
+The skill level of workforce in managing these emerging industry 4.0 technologies will play a huge part in how well your manufacturing company performs.
 So make sure you are prepared.